 Neurodivergent-Affirming Therapy for Kids & Teens with ADHD & Autism in Littleton, CO

-Supporting Children with ADHD, Autism, and Other Neurodivergent Identities with Respect, Understanding, and Connection
+Supporting Children with ADHD, Autism, and Other Neurodivergent Identities

 Your child’s brain is beautifully unique—and with the right support, they can thrive.
 Whether your child has been diagnosed with ADHD, autism, or another neurodivergent profile, you may find yourself navigating a world that often misunderstands or pathologizes their differences.
 Therapy shouldn’t be one more space where they’re told to “be less” or “fit in.”